Course grades are based on the following required assignments:

 Failing grade (F) will be issued for the course.
 This penalty can be applied even if the student had no notice of the First Occurrence violation.

 This academic integrity policy continues to be in force even after you complete Computer Science 101.
 Post-completion penalties may be enforced through modifications to the final grade recorded on your transcript.

 If an academic integrity violation is suspected, you will be notified via e-mail.
 You may appeal to the Course Coordinator within 10 class days of the notice being sent.
 Failure to appeal or reply within this time period will be considered an admission of guilt and applicable penalties will be applied.

 Additional information on WVU’s academic integrity policy is available in the West Virginia University Academic Catalog.
 If you have any questions about this policy or if an activity is allowed, it is your responsibility to check with your instructor beforehand.

 All students must complete the Policy Acknowledgment Form to receive credit for their work.
+On-campus students must sign this form in class; online students must complete the online form.
 Credit may not be granted for work due prior to when this form is completed.